List of the most popular Frequently asked SAS Interview Questions with Answers:

 Answer: The PROC step of the SAS program is used to invoke built-in procedures for analyzing the data of the dataset.

 PROC print: Ensures that the data present in the dataset are read correctly.

-PROC contents: Displays the information about SAS dataset.
+PROC contents: Displays the information about the SAS dataset.

 Q #13) Explain DATA_NULL_?

 Answer: As the name defines, DATA_NULL_ is a data step that actually does not create any data set.

 - Writing the output without any data set.

 Q #14) How is character variable converted into a numeric variable and vice versa?